A Dynamic Programming Framework for Optimal Planning of Redundant Robots Along Prescribed Paths With Kineto-Dynamic Constraints: Algorithmic implementation

 At step \ref{stp:initialize_Ai}, the nodes in the grid are enabled/disabled according to geometrical constraints including, for example, configurations that bring the robot to collide with the surrounding environment.
-Also, when a-priori information on the environment the robot is working in is available, entire grids can be excluded to make the DP algorithm find a trajectory in specific extended aspects, e.g.\ to keep a specific configuration of the elbow joint.
+Also, if IK solutions are homogeneous, entire grids can be excluded to make the DDP algorithm find a trajectory in specific extended aspects.
 The sets $\mathcal{A}_i$ can also be used to impose that the robot must start and finish its motion at rest, or even stop along the path if this is required by the specific task.
+In time-optimal planning of non-redundant robots, the same sets $\mathcal{A}_i$ can be used to impose the maximum velocity curve (MVC) constraint \cite{Bobrow, Shin85}.
+In this case, since we do not perform any parametrization of dynamics and constraints, this is not possible, and the MVC constraint is implicitly checked at the time of verifying \eqref{totpr_velocity_constraint}-\eqref{totpr_torque_rate_constraint} at step \ref{stp:constraints_check}.

 In most practical cases, constraints on joint velocities, accelerations, jerks, torques, and torque rates are given in terms of state-independent connected sets, e.g. $\dot{\bf q} \in \left[ \dot{\bf q}_{min}, \dot{\bf q}_{max} \right]$.
-In this case, the sets in \eqref{totpr_velocity_constraint}-\eqref{totpr_torque_rate_constraint} are completely defined beforehand, as done at step \ref{stp:initialize_Bi}.
-Conversely, if they were state-dependent, they could be re-computed at the time the constraints are checked, when the current velocity and acceleration of the system are known.
+In this case, the sets in \eqref{totpr_velocity_constraint}-\eqref{totpr_torque_rate_constraint} are completely defined beforehand, as done at step \ref{stp:initialize_Ai}.
+Conversely, if they were state-dependent, they could be re-computed at the time the constraints are checked, where the current velocity and acceleration of the system are known.